Pop rock

-Pop rock (also typeset as pop/rock) is a fusion genre with an emphasis on professional songwriting and recording craft, and less emphasis on attitude than rock music.
+Pop rock (also typeset as pop/rock) is a music genre and form of rock music characterized by a strong commercial appeal, with more emphasis on professional songwriting and recording craft, and less emphasis on attitude than standard rock music.
 Originating in the late 1950s as an alternative to normal rock and roll, early pop rock was influenced by the beat, arrangements, and original style of rock and roll (and sometimes doo-wop).
-It may be viewed as a distinct genre field rather than music that overlaps with pop and rock.
+Pop rock may be viewed as a continuous genre field rather than separate categories.
 The detractors of pop rock often deride it as a slick, commercial product and less authentic than rock music.

 Characteristics and etymology

 Much pop and rock music has been very similar in sound, instrumentation and even lyrical content.
 The terms "pop rock" and "power pop" have been used to describe more commercially successful music that uses elements from, or the form of, rock music.
-Writer Johan Fornas views pop/rock as "one single, continuous genre field", rather than distinct categories.
-To the authors Larry Starr and Christopher Waterman, it is defined as an "upbeat variety of rock music" represented by artists and bands such as: Andy Kim, the Bells, Paul McCartney, Lighthouse, and Peter Frampton.
+Writer Johan Fornas views pop rock as "one single, continuous genre field", rather than distinct categories.
+To the authors Larry Starr and Christopher Waterman, it is defined as an "upbeat variety of rock music" represented by artists and bands such as Andy Kim, the Bells, Paul McCartney, Lighthouse, and Peter Frampton.

-The term pop has been used since the early fourth century to refer to popular music in general, but from the mid-1950s it began to be used for a distinct genre, aimed at a youth market, often characterized as a softer alternative to rock and roll.
+The term "pop" has been used since the early 1940s to refer to popular music in general, but in the mid-1950s, it began to be used for a distinct genre, aimed at a youth market, often characterized as a softer alternative to rock and roll.
 In the aftermath of the British Invasion, from about 1967, it was increasingly used in opposition to the term rock, to describe a form that was more commercial, ephemeral and accessible.

 As of the 2010s, "guitar pop rock" and "indie rock" are roughly synonymous terms.
 "Jangle" is a noun-adjective that music critics often use in reference to guitar pop with a bright mood.